Languages: English, French (working knowledge)

 Co-Arbitrator in a DIAC Rules shareholder dispute between the seller of shares in a retail group and the purchaser (about AED18 million).

 Co-Arbitrator in ICC Rules Doha seated arbitration arising from a dispute between two professional firms.

 Co-Arbitrator in ADCCAC Rules Arbitration seated in Abu Dhabi arising from a construction subcontract dispute.

-Co-Arbitrator in Doha seated LMAA arbitration in relation to the detention of a vessel and dispute with the vessel's agents.
+Co-Arbitrator in a Doha seated LMAA arbitration in relation to the detention of a vessel and dispute with the vessel’s agents.